odinuv/web/en/apv/walkthrough/templates/index.md

 Next we create an [associative array](/en/apv/walkthrough/dynamic-page/array/) `$templateVariables` with value `'Template engine sample'` assigned to the `pageTitle` key.
-On the last line, we call the `render` [function](/en/apv/walkthrough/dynamic-page/objects/#functions) of Latte engine and pass it filename of the template (`template-1.latte`) and the array of $templateVariables.
+On the last line, we call the `render` [function](/en/apv/walkthrough/dynamic-page/objects/#functions) of the Latte engine and pass to it the filename of the template (`template-1.latte`) and the array of $templateVariables.

 As you can see, **the variables used and available in the template must be passed via an associative